SorziElettrici/SorzeWelderFirmware/README.md

 still not properly tuned and not working as expected.
 Probably we'll also implement triple pulse mode even if it's not 100% necessary for good welds, but should be a nice feature to have.
-After this problably we'll stop the development of the firmware on this kind of hardware as the transformer is not the best option for a spot welder, and we'll focus on other hardware options.
+After this and some code clean-up problably we'll stop the development of the firmware on this kind of hardware as the transformer is not the best option for a spot welder, and we'll focus on other hardware options.

 ## License